Sanitary napkins, menstrual Panadol, and chocolate — these are some of the essential items for any woman when her time of the month comes.

 High Cost Of Necessary Goods

-The total financial cost that a woman needs to pay because of her period over 33 years is a whopping $17,556 at minimum.
+The total financial cost that a woman needs to pay because of her period over 33 years is a whopping $18,641.60 at minimum (excluding higher-end treatments).

 If you were to experience menopause at 55, you would have to factor in another 10 years’ worth of costs.
 Other factors that could alter the total cost include pregnancy and visits to the doctor for medical conditions such as infections.